enekofb/k8s-terraform-ansible-sample/README.md

 See the companion article https://opencredo.com/kubernetes-aws-terraform-ansible-1/ for details about goals, design decisions and simplifications.

+Revisited with the following objectives

+1. Revisit current tutorial to move from learning tool to a production-ready setup.
+2. Upgrade to kuberentes 1.8.0.
+3. Upgrade Terraform to 0.11.

+## Infrastructure

+### AWS VPC

-- AWS VPC
+- Production-like VPC setup that including public and private subnettings.
+- Cluster access through a Bastion instance that is accessible only by a Control IP.
+- Public subnetting for Bastion instance and ELBs.
+- Private subnetting for Kubernetes components.
+- Usage of NAT gateway for internal access to Internet.
+- Security groups following minimum access required.
+- Usage of EC2 instance IAM Roles to control instance usage to AWS services.
+- SSH access to ec2 instances based on certs not keys.

+### Kubernetes Components

-- 3 EC2 instances for HA Kubernetes Control Plane: Kubernetes API, Scheduler and Controller Manager
+- 3 EC2 instances for HA Kbernetes Master setup with: Kubernetes API, Scheduler and Controller Manager
 - 3 EC2 instances for *etcd* cluster
 - 3 EC2 instances as Kubernetes Workers (aka Minions or Nodes)
 - Kubenet Pod networking (using CNI)
-- HTTPS between components and control API
+- HTTPS between components and control API using own CA.
-- Sample *nginx* service deployed to check everything works

-*This is a learning tool, not a production-ready setup.*
+- Node self-registrtion by using RBAC and NodeAuthorization.

-## Requirements and Versions
+## Tooling and versions usage

 *Requirements on control machine:*

-- Terraform (tested with Terraform v0.10.6)
+- Terraform v0.11
 - Python (tested with Python 2.7.12, may be not compatible with older versions; requires Jinja2 2.8)
 - Python *netaddr* module
-- Ansible (tested with Ansible 2.1.0.0)
+- Ansible v2.4
 - *cfssl* and *cfssljson*:  https://github.com/cloudflare/cfssl
-- Kubernetes CLI
+- Kubectl - Kubernetes CLI
 - SSH Agent
 - (optionally) AWS CLI